onusai/blockbench-uv-pixel-align/README.md

 # Blockbench UV Pixel Align

-This plugin allows you to align faces in the UV editor to the pixel grid, by using a vertex (or multiple) as the anchor.
+This plugin allows you to align multiple selected faces in the UV editor to the pixel grid, by using a vertex (or multiple) as the anchor.
 When a vertex is aligned, all selected faces will move along with it.

 #### Usage
 - Download plugin file [uv_pixel_align.js](uv_pixel_align.js "download") and install